borntofrappe/svelte-tutorial/Single Page App/README.md

 ## Project

-Inspired by [this Sapper Tutorial](https://youtube.com/playlist?list=PL4cUxeGkcC9gdr4Qhx83gBBcID-KMe-PQ), the goal is to develop a single page app highlighting a series of demos built with Svelte.
+Inspired by [this Sapper Tutorial from _The Net Ninja_](https://youtube.com/playlist?list=PL4cUxeGkcC9gdr4Qhx83gBBcID-KMe-PQ), the goal is to develop a single page app highlighting a series of demos built with Svelte.
 Just like in the tutorial, the application focuses on a few routes — home, demos, about — and a few components — nav, footer, card.
 A set of demos is included from a server route, but it is also possible to add new links with a form.
 This last feature is however and mostly tentative, and works just to illustrate how to perform a POST request; a complete application would bother sanitizing the input, making sure the form receives valid strings for the different fields.

 ## Sapper